 Each of the three ProTech units must be reset before the turbine is started.
 A unit is reset by pressing the front panel RESET button or by momentarily closing the remote reset contact (TB5-4 to TB5-5).
 After the power-up self-tests, each ProTech unit begins executing its speed-sensing algorithm.
 If the speed does not exceed the MPU FAIL SETPOINT speed within the MPU FAIL TIMEOUT value, the unit trips.
 At this time the MPU FAIL LED turns on and remains on until the next reset.
-The unit also trips if the contact input is open while speed is below the MPU FAIL SETPOINT.
-If the contact input is not used, TB5-14 and TB5-15 must be jumpered together.
-These trips are not affected by the TRIP ON MPU FAILURE option.
+This trip is not affected by the TRIP ON MPU FAILURE option.
+The ProTech overspeed protection system will trip on an overspeed condition during start-up.